After year away, UW Husky fans ‘beyond happy to be back’ on Montlake

-It didn’t matter who you talked to Saturday afternoon on Montlake, the emotions were pretty much the same.
+It didn’t matter who you talked to on Montlake before Saturday’s Husky football game, the emotions were pretty much the same.

-They were just very happy to be attending a Washington football game at Husky Stadium after a season in which fans were not allowed because of COVID-19.
+They were just happy to be attending a Washington football game at Husky Stadium after a season in which fans were not allowed because of COVID-19.

+Or at least they were happy before the game, and before witnessing a shocking 13-7 loss to Montana.

-So Saturday was a day of celebration, both for fans who’ve been coming to Husky football games for decades or first-timers.
+But Saturday started off as a day of celebration, both for fans who’ve been coming to Husky football games for decades or first-timers.
 It was a joyous time for a Husky legend, a player’s father and a UW sophomore.

 Being at Husky Stadium again after nearly two years was a big deal for fans, no matter the opponent.